rkdarst/scicomp/tut/git-advanced/git-advanced.rst

 .. epigraph::

-   Use your .gitignore file well!
+   Use your ``.gitignore`` file well!

 Global ``.gitignore``
 ~~~~~~~~~~~~~~~~~~~~~

-Config:
+You can use one standard gitignore file across all repos:

 .. code::